wdas03/climate-modelling/journal.md

 # April 16, 2025
 Integration of additional slope aspect data to augment the slope percent and degree data (providing directionality of slopes for the ML models).

+# April 21, 2025
+Start on reports and ran some more tests using modified CONUS dataset.